gomorpheus/morpheus-docs/integration_guides/IdentityManagement/AzureAD.rst

     Since we do not have the LOGIN REDIRECT URL from Azure yet, type any text such as ``test`` into the LOGIN REDIRECT URL field so the Identity Source Integration can be saved and the `Identifier (Entity ID)` and `Reply URL (Assertion Consumer Service URL)` generated.
 We will edit the Integration with the proper LOGIN REDIRECT URL after configuring SSO in Azure.
 #.
 Select :guilabel:`SAVE CHANGES`.

+..
+IMPORTANT:: Setting SAML REQUEST to "No Signature" and SAML RESPONSE to "Do Not Validate Assertion Signature" is allowed but not recommended for security reasons.

 Upon save, the `Entity ID` (Identifier (Entity ID)) and `SP ACS URL` (Reply URL (Assertion Consumer Service URL)) will be provide in the Identity Source list view.
 Copy these for use in Azure SSO config.

 ..